 Traineeships at Practicum Sites

 Nominees for University fellowships are selected by the Department of Psychology based on overall strength of the applicant’s record.
 Departmental nominees are considered by college and university selection committees.
-Descriptions of the various University fellowships can be found here.
+Learn more about the various University fellowships and scholarships.

 Note: Nominations for University fellowships are made by the Department of Psychology after review of students’ applications.
 Applications should not be initiated for these fellowships by individual applicants without first being endorsed by the Department of Psychology.